07carvalho/tasks-tech-challenge/README.md

 #### Running tests
 - Run tests: `docker-compose exec web python manage.py test`

+## postman

+In the `backend` there is folder `postman` with a collection for the Task API.
+Import to your Postman and run all the tests related.

 # frontend

 This a NextJS project.
 NextJS was choosen due: